We imagined what parenthood would be like before we became parents and how our little mini-me would look up to us.

 After we became parents, we’re buried under the daily hassles of life: paying bills, cleaning the kitchen, disciplining our children, checking their homework, and so on.

-Many of us have lost touch with what matters: our bond with our children and the satisfaction we get from seeing them succeed.
+Many of us have lost touch with what matters: our bond with our children and the satisfaction from seeing them succeed.

 But we rarely find time to nurture this connection.